 If any species is categorised as Endangered or Critically Endangered on Union for Conservation of Nature's Red List of Threatened Species - IUCN's Red List, or if it appears in the Convention on International Trade in Endangered Species of Wild Fauna and Flora - CITES appendices, it cannot be approved for use as Marin Trust raw material.
-Japanese amberjack/yellowtail/buri (Seriola quinqueradiata) [ブ リ , in Japanese) is not categorised as Endangered or Critically Endangered on IUCN's Red List and does not appear in CITES appendices; therefore, Japanese amberjack/yellowtail/buri (Seriola quinqueradiata) [ブ, in Japanese] is eligible for approval for use as Marin Trust by-product raw material.
+Japanese amberjack/yellowtail/buri (Seriola quinqueradiata) [\mathcal{I} \mathcal{I} , in Japanese) is not categorised as Endangered or Critically Endangered on IUCN's Red List and does not appear in CITES appendices; therefore, Japanese amberjack/yellowtail/buri (Seriola quinqueradiata) is eligible for approval for use as Marin Trust by-product raw material.

 The flag country of this assessment is Japan.
-The Japanese amberjack stock is transboundary, occurring in both Japan and S. Korea's exclusive economic zone - EEZs, and possibly in China and Taiwan's EEZs as well.
+The Japanese amberjack stock is transboundary, occurring in the waters around Japan and off the southern and eastern coasts of the Korean Peninsula and, and possibly in China and Taiwan's exclusive economic zone - EEZs as well.
 Stock assessment of this stock is published every year and is usually based on cohort analysis using landings data from Japan and South Korea.
 There is a species-specific management regime in place, thus the species was assessed under Category C.